“70 million Americans do not qualify for government or not for profit programs but can’t afford expensive retirement communities or 24 x 7 care.”*

 “Really good options are limited, particularly for the middle class.”**

 Policy is commonly used to leverage private investment to achieve societal goals.
-But, in today’s political climate increased government spending will not get through congress.
+But, in today’s political climate increased spending for Medicare and Medicaid will not get through congress.
 That’s why HomesRenewed looks to incentives that leverage private investment and stimulate consumer markets.

 Housing is just one element of our physical and programmatic infrastructure that needs updating.
 Because housing is so basic, improved housing can be a significant catalyst to grow and scale more efficient community services and result in significant healthcare savings.